adalvis/roads_lumped_model/README.md

    - **Output:** Raw rainfall data in a Pandas-readable format.

 ### `rlm_model_runs`
 This folder contains one script used to run the lumped road erosion model and a Jupyter notebook tutorial.
-Additionally includes an `archive` folder with old pieces of code that are out-of-date but are kept for record-keeping.
+Additionally includes an `archive` folder with old pieces of code that are out-of-date but are kept for record-keeping, as well as a `figs` folder with figures used for illustration in the tutorial.

 1. `rlm_daily_time_step.py` estimates the erosion of forest roads using rainfall data pulled from the Mesonet API and stochastically generated truck passes.